 Include a resume/curriculum vitae at the end of the dissertation, after the main content.
 Do not add any page number(s) to the resume/curriculum vitae.

 Students who place an embargo on their dissertation must submit a bound copy to the UGS for inclusion in the Wells Library.
 The bound copy must be printed on paper that meets the following requirements.
-Learn about submission methods »
+Learn about submission methods and embargo requirements »

 - Watermarked, 100 percent cotton, 20- or 24-pound bond paper, 8½" x 11" sheets.

 - IU Bond, which bears the IU watermark or seal, is not 100 percent cotton and not acceptable..

 Font size should be either 11 or 12 point for the entire document with the only exception being the title on the title page, footnotes, tables/charts, and picture/table descriptions.
 Font up to size 16 point may be used for the document’s title on the title page, only.
 Font as small as 10 point may be used for footnotes, the content of tables/charts, and picture/table/chart descriptions.